James Ensor: Biography

 Ensor's father, James Frederic Ensor, born in Brussels to English parents, was a cultivated man who studied engineering in England and Germany.
 Ensor's mother, Maria Catherina Haegheman, was Belgian.
+Ensor spent his childhood in a souvenir shop run by his parents.
+He was fascinated by the carnival masks sold at the shop and these masks would become a source of inspiration in his works.
 Ensor himself lacked interest in academic study and left school at the age of fifteen to begin his artistic training with two local painters.
 From 1877 to 1880, he attended the Académie Royale des Beaux-Arts in Brussels, where one of his fellow students was Fernand Khnopff.
 Ensor first exhibited his work in 1881.
 From 1880 until 1917, he had his studio in the attic of his parents' house.
 His travels were very few: three brief trips to France and two to the Netherlands in the 1880s, and a four-day trip to London in 1892.

 During the late 19th century, much of Ensor's work was rejected as scandalous, particularly his painting Christ's Entry Into Brussels in 1889 (1888–89).
 The Belgian art critic Octave Maus famously summed up the response from contemporaneous art critics to Ensor's innovative (and often scathingly political) work: "Ensor is the leader of a clan.
 Ensor is the limelight.
 Ensor sums up and concentrates certain principles which are considered to be anarchistic.
 In short, Ensor is a dangerous person who has great changes. ...
 He is consequently marked for blows.
 It is at him that all the harquebuses are aimed.
 It is on his head that are dumped the most aromatic containers of the so-called serious critics."
 Some of Ensor's contemporaneous work reveals his defiant response to this criticism.
 For example, the 1887 etching "Le Pisseur" depicts the artist urinating on a graffitied wall declaring (in the voice of an art critic) "Ensor est un fou" or "Ensor is a Madman."